-CI/CD pipelines are at the core of daily operations for many businesses today.
-These processes, when set up correctly, help to keep the delivery process consistent by automating many manual tasks and providing visibility into how the software is being worked on.
+Secure CI/CD pipelines are part of daily operations for many businesses.
+These processes, when set up correctly, keep the delivery process consistent by automating many manual tasks and showing how the software is being worked on.

 CI/CD is also the place in your technology stack where your infrastructure has access to many different resources, from development and production environment to analytics keys and code signing credentials.
-The more resources your pipelines have access to (secure secrets, proprietary code, databases, etc.), the more important it is to keep your CI/CD system secure.
+The more resources your pipelines have access to (secure secrets, proprietary code, and databases), the more important it is to keep your CI/CD system secure.

 In this article, we talk about the different parts of security for CI/CD pipelines and highlight a number of ways to improve on these aspects.